SebKrusz/sebastian-kruszewski-bandsite/README.md

 - Removed the deleted comment from the UI.

-This sprint represents the completed product, addressing feedback and delivering the requested features.
+This project represents the completed product, addressing feedback and delivering the requested features.
 The project demonstrates proficiency in API integration, asynchronous JavaScript, and front-end development principles.